-Standard rules of procedure for departmental councils
+Standard rules of procedure for department forums

-Membership, constitution of the council etc.
+Membership, constitution of the forum etc.

 (2) The dean may choose a different election period, see Article 3.